whennemuth/kuali-cloudformation/kuali_rds/README.md

-## Kuali RDS
+## Kuali Oracle RDS Stack Creation

+Create the following:

-Use this template to create a single RDS database instance or cluster of RDS database instances for kuali-research.
+- A single RDS database instance or cluster of RDS database instances for kuali-research.
+- A small ec2 instance to serve as a jump server to the RDS instance(s)

+No Kuali schema creation/population is done here.
+To take that next step, follow [these migration instructions](migration/README.md)*

 ### Prerequisites:

 - **AWS CLI:**
-  If you don't have the AWS commandline iterface, you can download it here:
+  If you don't have the AWS command-line interface, you can download it here:
   [https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 - **IAM User/Role:**
   The cli needs to be configured with the [access key ID and secret access key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) of an (your) IAM user.
 This user needs to have a role with policies sufficient to cover all of the actions to be carried out (stack creation, VPC/subnet read access, ssm sessions, secrets manager read/write access, etc.).
 Preferably your user will have an admin role and all policies will be covered.